 Why the Concern about Blood Pressure?

-High blood pressure is a risk factor for a number of health problems including heart disease, stroke and kidney disease.
-A chronically high blood pressure also damages blood vessels and increases the risk for aneurysms, which can rupture with devastating consequences.
+High blood pressure is a risk factor for a number of health problems including heart disease, stroke, and kidney disease.
+Chronically high blood pressure also damages blood vessels and increases the risk for aneurysms, which can rupture with devastating consequences.
 Keeping track of your blood pressure is important since hypertension is a silent disease that doesn’t usually cause symptoms.

 Can You Prevent High Blood Pressure?